summitmedia/pmg-docker-ngnix-proxy/README.md

 4. Following the nginx-proxy
 [example docker-compose.yml](https://github.com/jwilder/nginx-proxy/blob/master/docker-compose.yml),
 add the code to your application's Docker Compose file.
+5. Define the ports to avoid collisions with other applications, making sure to map to the default port. e.g.

+    ```yml
+    services:
+      web:
+        image: web
+        environment:
+          VIRTUAL_HOST: mysite.com
+        ports:
+          - "8080:80"
+    ```

 5. Define the following network your application's Docker Compose file (at the bottom of the file, outside of `services`):